 - kept in a locked steel and concrete room.

-Ammunition must be stored separately to any firearms in their own locked container.
+Ammunition must be stored separately to any firearms in its own locked container.

-A person with an unauthorised firearm listed in class C, D or H faces a maximum penalty of 7 years in prison and/or $35,000 in fines.
-For other firearms, it is 4 years in prison and/or $20,000 in fines.
-For a prescribed firearm it is 10 years in prison and/or $50,000 in fines.
+A person with an unauthorised firearm listed in class C, D or H faces a maximum penalty of seven years in prison and/or $35,000 in fines.
+For other firearms, it is four years in prison and/or $20,000 in fines.
+For a prescribed firearm it is 10 years imprisonment and/or $50,000 in fines.

 It’s an offence to possess silencers, certain parts of firearms, and firearm accessories.
-The maximum penalty is a $75,000 fine or 15 years in prison if the prohibited accessory is actually fitted to the firearm.
+The maximum penalty is a $75,000 fine or 15 years imprisonment if the prohibited accessory is actually fitted to the firearm.

-Firearms which are prescribed firearms under the legislation are:
+Firearms that are prescribed firearms under the legislation are:

 - those which are automatic